monikastrah/431-2020/classes/class12/README.md

 1. **STILL TO COME**
     - Feedback on Minute Paper after Class 11
     - Quiz 1 details
+    - Project A Proposal Checklist
+2. Dr. Love provided a set of [5 old Quiz questions at this link](https://github.com/THOMASELOVE/431-2020/blob/master/quizzes/old_questions/README.md).
-2. A Few Important Coding Tips
+3. A Few Important Coding Tips to keep in mind

 ![](https://github.com/THOMASELOVE/431-2020/blob/master/classes/class12/images/goodandbadRmd.png)

-3. Dr. Love provided a set of [5 old Quiz questions at this link](https://github.com/THOMASELOVE/431-2020/blob/master/quizzes/old_questions/README.md).

 ## What Should I Be Working On?